Airtable Integrations for Document Generation: Complete Guide

 Airtable interface showing the Add Field menu with Button field type selected for creating a PDF generation button

-4. Paste the URL from Typeflow to the URL Formula
+4. Paste the URL from TypeFlow to the URL Formula

 Airtable button field configuration dialog showing the URL formula field where the TypeFlow API endpoint is pasted